 A wrongful death lawsuit must be filed by the decedent’s estate representative, usually an administrator or executor.
 The representative is often a spouse or other next of kin.
 Additionally, the lawsuit must claim damages the decedent themself could have claimed had they survived the accident.
 Much like an ordinary bus accident, this can include medical bills, lost wages, and pain and suffering.

 Family members can also claim other damages they experienced due to the death of their loved one.
 For example, a spouse may claim loss of companionship or consortium.
 A child could claim loss of support and parental guidance.

 In a wrongful death case, the statute of limitations is also three years.
 However, unlike an ordinary bus accident, a wrongful death case has three years from the date of death rather than the date of the accident.
 Your loved one may not have passed away from their injuries until sometime after the accident.
 The statute would not begin to run until that time.
 Our Boston bus accident attorney can help you start the process of filing a wrongful death claim.

 Our Boston Bus Accident Attorneys Can Help If You Were Injured

 Our compassionate Boston bus accident lawyers understand that after a bus accident, you may need time to heal, both physically and emotionally.
-Attorneys could handle the insurance companies and legal paperwork while you focus on recovering.
+Our Boston bus accident attorney can handle the insurance companies and legal paperwork while you focus on recovering.

 Our skilled Boston personal injury lawyers can make the entire litigation process simple and easy.
 If you were injured by the negligence of other parties, attorneys can use their knowledge of the law to strengthen your claim and present it in negotiations or in court.
-Call today at (617) 925-6407 to discuss your legal rights and options.
+Call the Law Office of John J. Sheehan today at (617) 925-6407 to discuss your legal rights and options.